 - Although she's done other roles since, and she's not playing Diana, there's still something awesome for older fans seeing Lynda Carter back on the screen in a series with DC characters.

-- CW takes full advantage of everyone being on the same network now with a planned Supergirl-Flash-Arrow-Legends of Tomorrow Crossover.
+- CW takes full advantage of everyone being on the same network now with the Invasion! crossover, which brought Supergirl, The Flash, Arrow, and Legends of Tomorrow together.

 - This crossover also does a wonderful job of bringing everyone together while still going forward with each series's own individual stories, something that comic companies still have a problem with doing now.

 - The success of the crossover was a factor in all four shows being renewed for the 2017-2018 season relatively early so there'd be plenty of lead time to better incorporate another mega-crossover into all four shows instead of the first one's three shows plus very superficial link to Supergirl.

 - The crew was put in an extremely awkward position in Season 3, as Alex and Maggie had been widely embraced as a completely positive gay relationship and ended Season 2 by getting engaged, yet Floriana Lima didn't want to stay attached to the show and have to pass up other job opportunities that very recognition had opened up.
 And it was handled in about the best way anyone could have hoped for: they never once considered killing Maggie off to be a viable option, and instead have them become Amicable Exes over their differences in whether they want to be parents, an issue that many real life couples struggle with and doesn't make either out to be the "bad guy".
 They end up having one last fling and acknowledge just how meaningful the relationship was for both of them, with Maggie's parting words being that Alex is going to be a great mom with whatever woman she ends up with.